Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 persist it in the stack for later use.
 However, stacks service will need some type of brute force algorithm to account for problems opaque to the service.

+It's important to note that deletion dependencies and Azure Deployment dependencies are two different concepts.
+Deployment dependencies define create-or-update dependencies.
+This means that resources can depend on each other simply by sourcing resource properties from other resource outputs, but this does not imply there is a container relationship between the resources.
+Deletion dependencies would be determined by container relationships.
+A container relationship in the context of deletion means that if the parent resource is deleted, the child resource is either deleted beforehand or will be an invalid state.
+An example of a container relationship is between Azure resource groups and resources.
+Deleting a resource group will delete the resources inside of it.

+There are two types of container relationships for extension resources:
+1. `ARM resource -> Extension resource` (example: AKS cluster for AKS resources)
+2. `Extension resource -> Extension resource`

+The ARM resource container case may be detectable if the ARM resource is used as input to the extension configuration.
+The extension resource container case is harder to detect.
+In the Kubernetes example, the extension resources reference each other with selectors which are defined in Bicep as a string field.
+There is no hard link between the resources at the template level.

 ### Limitations imposed on deployments due to stacks

 Deployments service does not need to evaluate extension configurations at a later time like stacks service does.
 This